mikailaltundas/fabric-real-time-analytics-in-10-minutes/real-time-demo-in-10-minutes/instructions.md

 ![Navigating to Workspaces in Fabric](images/create_workspace.png)

-3. Insert a name for the workspace, you can choose any name you like.
+3. You need to choose a name for the workspace.
+Insert the name DemoRealTime.
 You can leave the other cells empty.
 Then click on Advanced.

 ![Create a workspace](images/create_workspace_tab.png)